tordans/WPFBOGP/readme.txt

 * non-admins won't see warning information anymore - only admins
 * complete update to GPL v3
 * fix in the image scrubber if one not set
-* new buffer to filter all the metas from framworks and seo plugins. was troublesome before - this should be nicer
+* new buffer to filter all the metas from frameworks and seo plugins. was troublesome before - this should be nicer
 * one fb:admin per meta tag now.
 Facebook decided having multiple in one field is no longer cool
 * added og:type blog for when on main blog page instead of wrapping that as type website
 * lot of code cleanup and better organization